slawekradzyminski/awesome-testing.com/_posts/2024-10-18-cypress-parallel-execution.md

 Before the release of Cypress 13, [Sorry Cypress](https://sorry-cypress.dev/) was a popular alternative.
 It offered cheaper test execution in the cloud and, perhaps more importantly, allowed organizations to host the dashboard on their own infrastructure at no cost.
 This gave companies full control over their test data and costs, while also encouraging test engineers to develop valuable DevOps, CI/CD, Docker, and cloud skills by managing the infrastructure themselves.

 However, in November 2023, the owners of Cypress made the decision to block this service, sparking significant controversy within the community.
 The decision, and how it was implemented, led to widespread debate.
 You can read more about the issue on the well-known [currents.dev blog](https://currents.dev/posts/v13-blocking).
-This marked a major turning point for the Cypress community, with many users migrating to Playwright, either because they couldn’t afford Cypress Cloud or due to concerns about data privacy.
+This marked a major turning point for the Cypress community, with many users migrating to Playwright, either because they couldn't afford Cypress Cloud or due to concerns about data privacy.

-Given the current landscape, it’s unlikely that Sorry Cypress will return.
+Given the current landscape, it's unlikely that Sorry Cypress will return.
 The [currents.dev](https://currents.dev/blog) blog now actively advocates for Cypress users to transition to Playwright, leaving a sense of "burned ground" in the Cypress community.

 ## Handcrafted spec split